Trademark partied at Blitz with Bowie, made t-shirts for Warhol…

 Do you feel we’ve become complacent about HIV/AIDS?

 I think that a lot of young people think HIV can’t happen to them.
 They seem to think they’re invincible.
 Safe sex is more important than ever for young heterosexuals.
 I’m trying to get the message out to young women in particular, about the important of carrying condoms and insisting on safe sex every single time.

 As a single girl, I really understand the importance of this.
 I quite enjoy being a sexual force to be reckoned with.
 I’m always armed with my favourite accoutrements of seduction, like high heels and glamorous lingerie, but most importantly, I have the confidence to insist on safe sex!
 Young people need to realize that protecting yourself and being prepared, if you choose to have sex, can give you great power!

-You’ve taken great care to maintain copyright of your image, how difficult is that in an internet-highway-robbery age?
+You take care to maintain copyright of your image, how difficult is that?

-If you could escape to another era in time, when would that be and why?
+If you could escape to another era, were would you go?

 I’m not sure.
 I would like to be in a room at the Hotel Crillon that overlooks the beauty of Paris.
 I’d like to see the streets of Paris in a different era each time I open and close the curtains!
 I would like to see the streets of Paris in all it’s splendour in the 17th century, the 18th century, turn of the century, the 20’s, the 30’s and the 40s!

-It’s said you were influenced by your father’s Playboy magazines, do you feel porn is a healthy pursuit for men?
+You were influenced by your father’s Playboy mags- is porn is a healthy pursuit for men?